disperse/magic-realm-util-vue3/README.md

 362,880 / 2880 = 126
 ```

+## Notes

+I couldn't get ag-grid working reactively with Vue 3, but PrimeVue's DataTable component was easy to get working.
+Vuetify is not yet ready for Vue 3 development but the estimated launch date is "May 2022".

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup